-Apple’s Macbook is a beautiful piece of hardware as compared to its competitors in the market.
+Apple’s MacBook is a beautiful piece of hardware as compared to its competitors in the market.
 It’s insanely fast, user-friendly, safe, organized, and simple to use.
-The hardware and the software, OS X, make the machine amazing.
+The hardware and the software, macOS or MAC OS X, make the machine amazing.

 Many Mac users find their machines stuck on the Apple logo or commonly known as boot loop and are usually clueless about it.
 There is a set of things you can try on your Mac to make it function normally again, or at least figure out what went wrong.
-This article discusses some basic tricks you can execute over your Mac and one of them, most probably, will work out for you.
+This article discusses some basic tricks you can execute on your Mac and one of them, most probably, will work out for you.

 Shutting down your Mac

 Booting the system now might result in Mac functioning normally.
 If it does, any of those peripherals (or a combination) was creating the difficulty.

-If disconnecting peripherals didn’t do the job, you will need to get a little technical with your Mac.
+If disconnecting peripherals didn’t do the job, you need to get a little technical with your Mac.
 The most common practice is to boot your Apple in Safe Mode.
 To boot it in Safe Mode, you’ll need to shut it down if it’s turned on.
 Once this is done, start it up again while holding the Shift key.

-If it does, check if your boot volume has 9GB or more space available.
+If it does boot, check if your boot volume has 9GB or more space available.
 You should make at least 9GB space in your boot volume available if it already isn’t.
 You can do that by emptying the trash and copying some files in another volume.
 After this, shut the Mac down and reboot normally.

 If you had to come on this trick because the first two didn’t work for you, it is certain your Mac has something wrong with its hardware, most probably hard drive.

 To command your Mac to resolve some fixable issues the hard drive can face, boot it in Recovery Mode.
 For that, you’d need to shut it down first.
 In OS X 10.8 Mountain Lion or advanced versions, pressing and holding the Command and R key together and powering it on again will boot your Mac in Recovery Mode.